I’ve partnered with The J.M. Smucker Company to bring you this post.

-I’ve been baking quite a bit lately, focusing on healthy treats for my kids and family.
-Like my recent Mega Healthy Triple Chocolate Cupcakes that were a deceptively decadent delight.
-Next up I’m going to experiment with some healthy oatmeal fruit bars.
+I’ve been baking quite a bit lately, focusing on healthier treats for my kids and family.
+Like my Mega Healthy Triple Chocolate Cupcakes, I especially like creating deceptively healthy treats that satisfy the sweet tooth while possessing some redeeming qualities like whole grains, healthy oils, nuts and not refined sugars.

 I like to bake and cook with a large variety of grains and this cake features millet, an ancient grain that is rich in B vitamins, iron, calcium, zinc and magnesium.